 He is Gender/ Sexuality Editor for E-International Relations, Communications Manager and Editor for Student Anthropologist and Editor of the Rupkatha Journal on Interdisciplinary Studies in Humanities.
 He also writes poetry and many of his poems have been published in Greek literary magazines and collective volumes.

-Chairetis works towards completing his DPhil on the queer politics of Greek TV fiction, with chapters on comedy series produced and aired between 1991 and 2007 but syndicated up until today.
+Chairetis works towards completing his DPhil on the queer politics of Greek TV fiction, with chapters on comedy series produced and aired between 1991 and 2007 but rerun up until today.
 Drawing on genre theory, feminist scholarship and queer theory, he re-reads particular TV comedy series such as Dimitra Papadopoulou’s Oi Aparadekti (1991-1993), Haris Romas’ To kafe tis Haras (2003-2006), and Yorgos Kapoutzidis’ Sto Para Pente (2005-2007) in an attempt to ‘mine’ the queer potentialities in these texts, that may have remained either unnoticed or disavowed.